hitachi-rd-cv/influence-estimation-for-gans/README.md

 This code reproduces the experiments in the following paper:

-> Naoyuki Terashita and Hiroki Ohashi and Yuichi Nonaka and Takashi Kanemaru
+> Naoyuki Terashita, Hiroki Ohashi, Yuichi Nonaka, and Takashi Kanemaru
 >
 > [Influence Estimation for Generative Adversarial Networks](https://openreview.net/forum?id=opHLcXxYTC_)
 >